KauzClay/docs-tap/glossary.hbs.md

     </tr>
     <tr>
         <td>Services Toolkit</td>
-        <td>This Tanzu Application Platform component provides backing for service
+        <td>This Tanzu Application Platform component provides backing for service capabilities.
-        capabilities.
-This includes the integration of an extensive list of cloud-based and on-prem services, through to the offering and discovery of those services, and finally to the claiming and binding of service instances to application workloads.</td>
+        This includes the integration of an extensive list of cloud-based and on-premise services, through to the offering and discovery of those services, and finally to the claiming and binding of service instances to application workloads.</td>
     </tr>
     <tr>
         <td>Supply Chain Choreographer</td>